 New research reveals that chia seeds can promote weight loss and heart health

 They may be small, but they are mighty.
-Chia seeds, from the plant botanically known as Salvia hispanica, were once a mainstay in the diets of ancient Aztec and Mayan tribes, who relied upon them for sustenance and long-lasting energy.
-In fact, “chia” is a direct translation for the Mayan word for “strength.”
+Chia seeds from the plant Salvia hispanica were once a mainstay in the diets of ancient Aztec and Mayan tribes, who relied upon them for sustenance and long-lasting energy.
+In fact, “chia” is a direct translation of the Mayan word for “strength.”

-The same one ounce serving of chia seeds also contains a whopping 11 grams of healthful dietary fiber, meaning that fiber constitutes almost half of the seeds’ content.
-In addition, chia seeds are loaded with essential minerals, providing almost one-fifth of the recommended daily intake of bone-building calcium – and close to one-third of the RDI for both magnesium and manganese.
-Magnesium is essential for regulating heartbeat, and manganese is needed for the formation of bones, connective tissue and blood clotting factors.
+The same one-ounce serving of chia seeds also contains a whopping 11 grams of healthful dietary fiber, meaning that fiber constitutes almost half of the seeds’ content.
+In addition, chia seeds are loaded with essential minerals, providing almost one-fifth of the recommended daily intake of bone-building calcium - and close to one-third of the RDI for both magnesium and manganese.
+Magnesium is essential for regulating the heartbeat, and manganese is needed to form bones, connective tissue, and blood clotting factors.

 Fiber in chia seeds can promote healthy weight

 Natural health experts praise chia seeds as one of the richest sources of fiber - a non-digestible carbohydrate - in the world.
-Although indigestibility sounds like a definite drawback, it’s actually a huge “plus.”
-Soluble fiber in chia seeds forms a sort of protective gel in the digestive tract, which helps to filter carcinogens and toxins – and has been linked with lower rates of colon cancer.
-(In fact, chia seeds can absorb up to 12 times their weight, making them expand in your stomach – a nifty trick for those looking to control weight).
-This expansion slows the digestion of food, causing a feeling of fullness, satiety and decreased appetite.
+Although indigestibility is a definite drawback, it’s a huge “plus.”
+The soluble fiber in chia seeds forms a sort of protective gel in the digestive tract, which helps to filter carcinogens and toxins - and has been linked with lower rates of colon cancer.
+(Chia seeds can absorb up to 12 times their weight, making them expand in your stomach - a nifty trick for those looking to control weight).
+This expansion slows the digestion of food, causing a feeling of fullness, satiety, and decreased appetite.

-In a review published in Molecules, the researchers noted that chia seeds caused significant weight loss, reduction in waist circumference and increase in levels of adiponectin, the “fat-burning” hormone.
+In a review published in Molecules, the researchers noted that chia seeds caused significant weight loss, reduced waist circumference and increased levels of adiponectin, the “fat-burning” hormone.

 Omega-3 fatty acids protect the heart